faisent/cloud_build/README.md

 # cloud_build
-small POC stack deploy in AWS/Azure using Terraform, not really for public consumption
+small POC stack deploy in Azure using Terraform, not really for public consumption

 Usage (for Azure)